OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/05-oled-changing-settings.md

 from OmegaExpansion import oledExp bInvert = 0

-# This functions toggles the invert state of the OLED screen - if it's normal, it will invert it, if it's inverted, it will reset it to normal
+# This functions toggles the inverted color state of the OLED screen - if it's regular, it will invert it, if it's inverted, it will reset to regular
 def toggleColor():
 	global bInvert
 	if(bInvert == 0):